Package 'markovDP'

 # you will get sucked into the black hole from the adjacent squares.

-# ignore the action next to the black hole
+# states around the black hole

 if (start.state %in% c(